odennav/terraform-aws-vpc-kubespray/README.md

 - Bastion, private and database EC2 instances.

-- NAT gateway for private EC2 instances to communicate with the internet
+- Internet and NAT gateway for all EC2 instances to communicate with the internet.

 - Elastic IPs assigned for NAT gateways.